MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-audience-data.md

 description: These methods from the Microsoft Hardware APIs get the applicable audiences for an organization.
 author: balapv
 ms.author: balapv
-ms.date: 04/12/2018
+ms.date: 08/21/2018
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ---
 # Get audience data

 Use the following method in *Microsoft Hardware APIs* to get the audiences applicable to your organization.
 Audiences allow you to restrict a publication to machines with a particular configuration.
-As an example, the test audience will only be delivered to clients with a particular registry key installed.
+As an example, a test deployment can be delivered only to clients with a particular registry key installed.

 ```
 https://manage.devcenter.microsoft.com/v1.0/my/hardware/audiences